DarkstarProject/xiExporter/README.md

-XiExporter------------------This must be installed in order to build:http://www.microsoft.com/en-us/download/confirmation.aspx?id=6812
+XiExporter------------------This must be installed in order to build:http://www.microsoft.com/en-us/download/confirmation.aspx?id=6812## Converting Mesh to Darkstar Mesh1.
+Flip the Z axis2.
+Flip the Y axis2.
+Flip faces which are wrong.
+You can easily tell this in blender by the color   of the object## RecastDemo Settings* Tilesize 64## Using NavmeshTransforming coordinates to Detour:x = xy = ffxi_zz = -ffxi_y